kelvgooding/project-generator/README.md

 **What is Project Creator - UI?**

 Project Creator is a Desktop Application build on Tkinter framework.
-The purpose is to create the directories and files needed for a project from the options available:
+The purpose is to automatically create the directories structure and files needed for a project from the options available:

 ![image](https://user-images.githubusercontent.com/82043281/222166851-0d901011-7b42-4787-9507-df5fa734ed20.png)